A Complete Guide to Vaping

 Which leads us on to our next point, which is also a key safety concern for many of our customers and especially first-time vapers…

-How is Eliquid Made?
+How is eliquid made?

 This isn't true.

-Our eliquids are made in the UK.
+All of the e-liquids available from 88Vape are made in the UK.
 In Greater Manchester, in fact.
 Trafford Park, if you want to get really specific, just across from the Trafford Centre.
 Every liquid we sell really is born in the UK.